This is last week near the Blue Ridge Mountains.

 The employees went to any number of companies that include Fujitsu, Compaq (HP), ADP, Ziff Davis and Good Morning America, Disney, LSI Logic, IBM, Lenovo, NetApp, Ingram Micro, Gucci and a few who started their own businesses.
 (Sorry if I missed some of your companies, not intentional).

 The interaction exploded this week with an innocuous note about a reunion, and the communication shot out of a cannon.
 People added a couple of people they knew until a big list of ex employees were chatting as if the 15 years never happened.
 It was quite interesting hearing about what everyone was doing, almost like an online college reunion.
 I read other’s blogs and personal pages.
 It seems as if everyone has move on to bigger and better things.
 Who knew that we had that much talent while we were scrapping against the big boys of the industry!
+Thank God we didn’t have a real reunion.
+I don’t want to have to restart the clock since I last saw them and we didn’t get together on purpose.

 It brought me back to a different time in my life where I cut my teeth in a lot of techniques that I use today to get my job done.
+It’s stuff they never teach you in IBM PR, because IBM was never that creative.
+I amazed them when I got to IBM by doing tactical and strategic PR they had never heard of.

 One went on to be very famous (Gina Smith) and I was able catch up with at a conference and it was like we were still at CORE.
 She was quite gracious and we enjoyed the short time we could spend together.

 Unfortunately, it is more than I can say for one of the employees who couldn’t let her emotions go and grow up.
-One whom I pity was a misandrist who wouldn’t take the olive branch (Sondra).
+One whom I pity was a misandrist who wouldn’t take the olive branch (Sondra Arkin, nicknamed Barkin by this group).
 Like the story above, I offered to bury the hatchet to no avail, and she sent me hate mail in response to my offer to move on.
 She was in technical writing and actually worked for me in marketing for a while, but never was able to let go of her hate and responded with ad hominem attack which was very revealing.
 She didn’t mature from that period, and time stood still for her as far as we were concerned.
 The dichotomy of the situation was she wanted to be one of the boys while professing to be a feminist, a bipolar relationship with men.

 IED – Intermittent Explosive Disorder, better known as road rage.
 Just renamed this week.